-Note: If your model is also an actor, it's recommended to use VoxModel.get_actor_address() to get the object's ID, otherwise you can use django_vox.base.full_iri(self.get_absolute_url())
+Note: If your model is registered with django_vox.registry.objects, it's recommended to use VoxModel.get_object_address() to get the object's ID, otherwise you can use django_vox.base.full_iri(self.get_absolute_url()).

-6.4 Accessing the inboxes
+6.4 Accessing the Inboxes

 At this point, you should be able to make up activity notifications, issue them, and then retrieve them using django_vox.models.InboxItem.
 However, if you want to use our hackish ActivityPub half-implementation, there's one/two more steps.
 First we have to enable the inbox middleware.
 Add this to your settings.py: